 Proof of Proposition 3.4.
 Whenever a vertex $v \in V(G)$ is a metamour of a vertex $w \neq v \in V(G)$ then also w is a metamour of v.
-Therefore, supposing that v has exactly one metamour, the vertices v and w form a pair such that the two vertices of a pair are metamours of each other, implying (a).
-This also leads to an edge from v to w in the metamour graph of G.

-Suppose now additionally that every vertex has at most one metamour, then the edge from v to w is isolated in the metamour graph of G, so v and w have no other adjacent vertices in the metamour graph of G. Therefore, the edges of the metamour graph form a matching, which yields (b).
+Therefore, supposing that v has exactly one metamour, so has w and the vertices v and w form a pair such that the two vertices of the pair are metamours of each other.
+This also leads to an edge from v to w in the metamour graph of G. As every vertex has at most one metamour, the edge from v to w is isolated in the metamour graph of G, so v and w have no other adjacent vertices in the metamour graph of G. Therefore, the edges of the metamour graph form a matching, which yields (a).

 Suppose now additionally that G is 1-metamour-regular.
 Then we can partition the vertices of G into pairs of metamours.
-Hence, n is even and the edges of the metamour graph form a perfect matching, so (c) holds.
+Hence, n is even and the edges of the metamour graph form a perfect matching, so (b) holds.